kspalaiologos/xpar/README.md

 ## Roadmap

+- Replace the getopt_long shim with an in-house implementation.
-- Speed up the sharded variant via parallelism or BLAS.
+- Speed up trans2D/trans3D in jmode.c
 - Should probably not pad to the full interlacing block size.

 ## Repository management